turingschool/lesson_plans/ruby_04-apis_and_scalability/object_oriented_javascript.markdown

 * Prototypes don't distinguish between their own methods and the methods provided to their children (i.e. class methods vs. instance methods).

+### Prototype Chains

+As in most OO languages, prototypes actually form a "chain" stretching back from the current object to the "root" object in the system -- `Object` itself.

+Behavior for an object can come from any point in this chain, with entries closer to the object (further _down_ the chain) taking precedence.

+__Exercise: Retrieving Prototype Chains__

+Write a function, `protoChain(object)`, which, given an object, returns an array of all the objects in its prototype chain.

 ### Constructors and Prototypes in Practice

 Let's see how we would use some of these techniques in practice.